WilhelmBuitrago/Mamitas-Unal/requeriments/README.md

 ```
 pip install -r requeriments/requeriments_forPIP.txt
 ```
-and then for tensorflow-addons use:
+And then for tensorflow-addons use:
 ```
 pip install tensorflow-addons[tensorflow]
 ```